tsahi/data-access-application-block/BVT/Data.BVT/Readme.md

 A. Build the Data Access Application Block source code before building the BVT solution.

 B. Connect to (localdb)\v11.0 and run SQL scripts located in DatabaseSetupScripts:
-    1. DataAccessQuickStarts.sql
+    1. 1.DataAccessQuickStarts.sql
-    2. instnwnd.sql
+    2. 2.instnwnd.sql
-    3. TestSchemaAdditionsForNorthWind.sql
+    3. 3.TestSchemaAdditionsForNorthWind.sql
-    4. TestDatabase.sql
+    4. 4.TestDatabase.sql

 C. Install Oracle and then run the SQL scripts located in DatabaseSetupScripts\OracleDBScripts:
     1. Table\alldb.sql